-The couple's family soon became six, and one of ples was that he always worked to support them.
-Daughter Linda Harrell father's often complicated work schedule.
+Harrell Tunstall graduate landed his first November 11, 1955, a theater in Washburn where he went to watch the movie, "Harvey the Rabbit," basketball player.
+During bride, Joretta Antrican.
+Dallas and Joretta were only lost two games.
+After married in June of 1953. job at Winter Garden in Dallas announced his call-Dallas was saved at home Knoxville.
+But it was at ing to preach.
+He was 22 years old.
+The couple's family soon became six, and one of School and was a varsity that he met his future the young father's principles was that he always worked to support them.
+Daughter Linda Harrell high school, the Washburn Over two years later, on Tunstall remembers her father's often complicated work schedule.
 "While being a pastor, Dad also worked as a Teamster driving trucks in the Knoxville area for different companies for many years.
 If he was part of a layoff at one of the freight lines or if that company went out of business, he had to work the 'Extra-Board.'
 The shifts he had to work could be any day or time.
 To work full time, his shifts would sometimes be Tuesday through Saturday or sometimes his shift would start at 4:00 a.m.
 Since his work did not have a route that would require over-the-road driving, he wasnever too far from home."
 With a wife and four children, being near home was surely important to Rev. Harrell.
 "Even during those busy years of raising a family and working a public job, Dad continued to share God's Word.
 He continued to love and minister to numerous families during their times of joy and happiness as well as those times of sadness and sorrow," daughter Nina Harrell Roberts recalls.
 "He has always Berrys are deceased now, taken time to visit the sick but how special it must and those who have lost a have been to have anothloved one," she added.
 I remember calling the hospital on a Sunday evening Part 2, The pastor's life when our former pastor, today and the legacy he will Rev. Ralph Berry, had suffered a stroke.
 I spoke to Grace Berry, his wife, who City Lions Club, 5345 N. told me that Dallas Harrell Broadway, Tuesday, June had been by to visit.
 Both er pastor visit them in their time of need.
 (Next week: leave.)
 Happy Father's Day!

-June 11, 2018 Book signing, Fountain 19, 5 p.m. - 8 p.m.
+Book signing, Fountain 19, 5 p.m. - 8 p.m.